What is Elcys? Uses, warnings & side effects

 What is Elcys used for?

-What form(s) does Elcys come in
+What form(s) does Elcys come in?

 • Injectable

-What are common Elcys doses?
+What are common Elcys dosages?

 • Vial 10ml of 50mg/ml